mxcarousel/Adversarial_Dropout/README.md

+## Updated Feb 27th.

+In this version, the codes are modularized.
+It remains to include local data loading as a defined function.

+---

 The codes by default turn on cuda (GPU) to speed up the training and testing evaluations.

 In the code, I call the proposed algorithm as ``AMFED`` (Adversarial Memory Federated).
 This is for ease of exposition only.